kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

 - Time series may be univariate or multivariate

-- This is a running documentation of the fields we are interested in capturing about the data
+- This is running documentation of the fields we are interested in capturing about the data
-- Paul suggests to keep in the KG static or slowly changing data
+- Paul suggests keeping in the KG static or slowly changing data
-  - I don't disagree with it, but we need to decide where to put the rest of the information we want to capture
+  - GP doesn't disagree with it, but we need to decide where to put the rest of the information we want to capture

 ## Everything should be tracked